As Mariupol hangs on, the extent of the horror not yet known

 Russia's Foreign Ministry warned that relations with the U.S. are “on the verge of a breach,” citing “unacceptable statements” by U.S. President Joe Biden about Putin.
 Biden last week branded the Russian leader a war criminal.

-In another worrying development, Ukraine's nuclear regulatory agency said radiation monitors around the decommissioned Chornobyl power plant, the site in 1986 of the world's worst nuclear meltdown, have stopped working.
+In another worrying development, Ukraine's nuclear regulatory agency said radiation monitors around the decommissioned Chernobyl power plant, the site in 1986 of the world's worst nuclear meltdown, have stopped working.

 The agency said that problem, and a lack of firefighters to protect the area's radiation-tainted forests as the weather warms, could mean a “significant deterioration” in the ability to control the spread of radiation in Ukraine and beyond.